How many sales enablement tools is your sales team using right now?

 Include everything.
 Technology that helps salespeople onboard and train in their jobs, manage their pipelines, log their activities, create quotes and proposals, share or create content, prospect online, whatever is currently in your stack.

-If you answered 13, you’re right on average, according to a 2017 Hubspot user study.
+If you answered six, you’re right on average.

 There are lots of helpful tools out there, and it’s easy to see why their numbers keep growing – and why sales enablement and management teams are allocating more of their budgets than ever to technology.